 How to eat durian

-Opening the hard, prickly shell of durian usually requires wearing gloves or gloves to protect your hands.
-You need to cut the shell with a knife and pry it open with your hands, and then gently remove the durian flesh.
-You can then eat it alone, with glutinous rice, or as an ingredient in various dishes.
-You can find tutorials on how to open durian and many recipes online.
-The pulp is also sold frozen, which slightly changes its texture, making it looser and more viscous.
+Opening the durian's hard, prickly shell usually requires wearing gloves or gloves to protect your hands.
+You'll need to cut the casing with a knife and pry it open with your hands, then gently remove the durian flesh.
+You can then eat it on its own, with sticky rice, or as an ingredient in a variety of dishes.
+You can find tutorials on how to open durian as well as many recipes online.
+The pulp is also sold frozen, which slightly changes its texture, making it looser and more stringy.
 Durian is also used in prepared foods such as candies.
-However, while this may give you an idea of its flavor, it will not bring you health benefits.
+However, while this may give you an idea of its flavor, it won't give you any health benefits.

 There are different opinions about the smell of durian.
-Some people like it, while others hate it.
-The smell is very strong and is described as a mixture of sulfur, sewage, fruit, honey, and roasted and rotten onions.
-A study on the aromatic compounds in durian found 44 active compounds, some of which produce the smell of skunk, caramel, rotten eggs, fruits and soup seasonings.
-The smell of this fruit is so strong that it is forbidden to use it in many hotels and public transportation systems in Southeast Asia.
-Your impression of fruit depends on whether you smell sweet or odor compounds more strongly.
+Some people love it and others hate it.
+The smell was very strong and was described as a mixture of sulfur, sewage, fruit, honey, and roasted and rotten onions.
+A study of the aromatic compounds in durian found 44 active compounds, some of which are responsible for the smells of skunk, caramel, rotten eggs, fruit and soup flavoring.
+The fruit's smell is so strong that it's banned from many hotels and public transportation systems in Southeast Asia.
+Your impression of the fruit depends on whether you smell sweet or smelly compounds more strongly.

 Durian is rich in healthy nutrients, including B vitamins, vitamin C, minerals, plant compounds, healthy fats and fiber.
 However, the smell and taste may not be suitable for everyone.